 It is therefore worth planning ahead to get the best out of your journey.

-Presented below are answers to some of the most frequently asked questions we have received.
+Below are answers to some of the most frequently asked questions we have received.

-Can you arrange a trip for persons located outside the United States?
+- Can you arrange a trip for persons located outside the United States?